YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZERROR
 --------------------

-$ZE[RROR] is supposed to hold the application-specific error-code corresponding to the YottaDB error-code stored in $ECODE/$ZSTATUS (see `$ECode <./isv.html#ecode>`_ and `$ZStatus <./isv.html#zstatus>`_).
+$ZE[RROR] is supposed to hold the application-specific error-code corresponding to the YottaDB error-code stored in $ECODE/$ZSTATUS (see `$ECODE`_ and `$ZSTATUS`_).

 $ZERROR contains a default value of "Unprocessed $ZERROR, see $ZSTATUS" at process startup.

 $ZERROR can be SET but not NEWed.

 The mapping of a YottaDB error-code to the application-specific error-code is achieved as follows.
 Whenever YottaDB encounters an error, $ECODE/$ZSTATUS gets set first.
 It then invokes the code that $ZYERROR points to if it is not null.
 It is intended that the code invoked by $ZYERROR use the value of $ZSTATUS to select or construct a value to which it SETs $ZERROR.
 If an error is encountered by the attempt to execute the code specified in $ZYERROR, YottaDB sets $ZERROR to the error status encountered.
 If $ZYERROR is null, YottaDB does not change the value of $ZERROR.
 In all cases, YottaDB proceeds to return control to the code specified by $ETRAP/$ZTRAP or device EXCEPTION whichever is applicable.
-For details, see `$ZYERror`_.
+For details, see `$ZYERROR`_.

 -------------------
 $ZGBLDIR